carbon-language/carbon-lang/README.md

 # The LLVM Compiler Infrastructure

-This directory and its subdirectories contain source code for LLVM, a toolkit for the construction of highly optimized compilers, optimizers, and runtime environments.
+This directory and its sub-directories contain source code for LLVM, a toolkit for the construction of highly optimized compilers, optimizers, and run-time environments.

 The README briefly describes how to get started with building LLVM.
 For more information on how to contribute to the LLVM project, please